-Experts in Children's Hospital Colorado's Center for Children's Surgery are dedicated to advancing the pediatric surgery to improve the care and lives of all children with urologic conditions.
-That's why we conduct research to advance care techniques that can be used for our patients and kids anywhere.
+Experts in Children's Hospital Colorado's Center for Children's Surgery are dedicated to advancing surgery to improve the care and lives of all children.
+That's why we conduct research to advance surgical care techniques that can be used for our patients and kids everywhere.

 Watch the surgery medical education videos below for protocols and research from our experts to help improve the care of your patients.